jrocarlos/53230A/README.md

 To use this calibration software, Fluke Corpotarion's Metcal Calibration Software is required.

-This allows calibration of frequency, period and reference frequency of the frequency counter.
+This software allows the calibration of frequency, period and reference frequency of the frequency counter.

 A GPIB-USB converter cable is used for the communication between the software and the frequency counter.